 The first step is to UNDERSTAND THE DIFFERENCE BETWEEN FIGHTING AND PLAYING.
 If you know what behavior your dog normally exhibits in the company of other dogs, it will be easier to understand the beginning of the fight that needs to be stopped.

-Learn your dog’s behavior in play – watch how your dog interacts with other dogs:
+Learn your dogs’ behavior in play – watch how it interacts with other pets:

-- How cruel she can be in a normal game
+- How cruel it can be in a normal game;

-- Observe the dogs’ bodies – if they look free and relaxed and are wagging their tails, they are probably just playing.
-However, if the bodies are tense and the tails are squeezed, there is most likely the possibility of a fight.
+- Observe their bodies – if they look free and relaxed and are wagging their tails, they are probably just playing.
+However, if the bodies are tense and the tails are squeezed, there is most likely the possibility of a fight;

-- Observe if the dogs are equally interested in the game.
-Sometimes one dog will play and the other will not go.
+- Observe if they are equally interested in the game.
+Sometimes one dog will play, and the other will not go.
 In this case, you need to stop the game, even if your dog has not planned anything bad.

-- Use the barrier to separate them.
-It can be a large piece of cardboard, plywood, or a lid from a trash can.
+- Use a barrier to separate them.
+It can be a large piece of cardboard, plywood, or a lid from a trash can;

-- Throw a blanket over the dogs.
+- Throw a blanket over them.
 Some dogs will stop fighting if they can’t see each other.
-If you don’t have a large blanket, try throwing a tarp or other opaque material over the dogs to calm them down.
+If you don’t have a large blanket, try throwing a tarp or other opaque material over the dogs to calm them down;

-- Keep dogs away from each other.
+- Keep pets away from each other.
 They might start fighting if they see each other again.
-Lock the dog behind the door or put it in the car as soon as possible.
+Lock the dog behind the door or put it in the car as soon as possible;

 - Muzzle the offender and do not remove it until feeding time.
-A few days of such punishment will give the dog a clear understanding that this is not possible.
+A few days of such punishment will give the dog a clear understanding that this is impossible;

 - Be sure to encourage both pets to behave well.

-If you can’t stretch the dogs.
-Doing things together is not always easy either.
+If you can’t separate them, doing things together is not always easy either.
 But there is a way to get a dog to open its jaws.
 To do this, you need to pinch (squeeze, squeeze) it very sensitively in the groin (behind the genitals).
-The dog changes its attention and can open its jaws.
+It changes its attention and can open its jaws.
 Making a loop from a leash and throwing it on the dog’s hind paw is also recommended.
 This will make it safer to bring the dog to safety.
-However, such a loop should not be thrown around the animal’s neck!
+However, such a loop should not be thrown around the animals’ necks!

-During a fight, the dog is unlikely to feel pain – on the contrary, blows can irritate him.
+1. Hit the pet: During a fight, it is unlikely to feel pain – on the contrary, blows can irritate him;